-Like many corporations, PwC supports diversity but it has taken the extra step of putting a concrete goal in place.
+Like many corporations, PwC supports diversity and has taken the extra step of putting a concrete goal in place.
 It has targets mandating that at least 40 per cent of new partners be women and at least 20 per cent (rising to 30 per cent by 2020) be from a “diverse cultural background”.
-PwC has been twice named Australia’s top LBGTI employer.

 PwC’s global purpose is to “build trust in society and solve important problems”.
 In Australia, they try to bring this to life by through the work they do for their clients.
-Such as improving the livability of Australia’s cities with better transport networks and housing affordability, creating better food production & distribution, and redesigning the health & education sectors.
+Such as improving the livability of Australia’s cities with better transport networks and housing affordability, creating better food production & distribution, redesigning the health & education sectors and tackling homelessness.
 They’ve also encouraged governments to engage in comprehensive tax reform and prepare students for the jobs of the future by promoting STEM (science, technology, engineering and maths).
-It encourages staff to foster social change through three programs.
-PwC Volunteering allows staff to volunteer for not-for-profits, social enterprises and community organisations.
-PwC Onboard supports staff wanting to take a board or advisory position with a not-for-profit or social enterprise.
-PwC Giving makes it easy for staff to contribute financially to causes they are passionate about, with the firm matching any donations made.
+PwC encourages their people to think about how they can contribute to social impact through Social Impact time.
+This provides people with the opportunity to volunteer, mentor and champion issues.

 PwC offers grads a salary that is competitive with industry standards.
 As an entry-level employee, it is all about gaining experience to start but once you ascend to more senior positions, you will have further opportunities to be rewarded for your performance through salary increases, bonuses and other incentive schemes.

-Benefits include discounts on everything from phone plans to health insurance, gym membership, study support, and overseas secondments.
-One of the best perks is a flexible work culture, casual dress code and free coffee.
+Benefits include discounts on everything from phone plans to gym membership, study support, and overseas secondments.
+Some of the best perks are a flexible work culture, no dress code and free coffee.
 As a member of the Social Club, you can also snap up discounted movie, entertainment and sporting tickets and as well as a spectrum of other party and retail discounts.

 There’s a structured career path, with transparent performance metrics that take you from graduate to senior consultant and right through to Partner.
 If you’re a strong performer, you can expect to be promoted every two to three years.
 It typically takes 10-15 years to make partner.